drvinceknight/cfm/docs/meetings/06/index.rst

 Explain to students that we will be solving the following problem:

 A delivery company delivers fragile items.
-Some deliveries need to rush to be able to arrive on time.
+If a delivery is on time it is usually because it was rushed.
 The probability that an item is delivered on time is :math:`0.75`.
 The probability that an item is broken given that it arrived on time is :math:`0.3` and if it is late :math:`0.2`.